-CONTRACTOR
+CONTRACTOR An organization or entity that has a prepaid capitated contract with regulations.

-An organization or entity that has a prepaid capitated contract with AHCCCS pursuant to A.R.S. §36-2904, §36-2940, or §36-2944to provide goods and services to members either directly or through subcontracts with providers, in conformance with contractual requirements, AHCCCS Statute and Rules, and Federal law and regulations.
+AHCCCS pursuant to A.R.S. §36-2904, §36-2940, or §36-2944to provide goods and services to members either directly or through subcontracts with providers, in conformance with contractual requirements, AHCCCS Statute and Rules, and Federal law and court, regardless of whether an appeal from that judgment is pending.